BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 19/01/2019
 ---
 I slept 10 hours and I don't feel bad about it.
 I know that my body sometimes needs a longer rest and if I can do it, I do it.

+20/01/2019
+---
+Today after dinner I came back to Bialystok (the place where I work).
+To be honest, I don't know how long I'll stay here (I mean in the flat I currently living) because my roommate is moving out and we had a good relationships.

+21/01/2019
+---
+Today I got offer from one of my colleagues on current project to join the another project he works on.
+I think I'll take it.
+I talk to my boss and he said it's ok for him.
+I'll probably know more details tomorrow.

+22/01/2019
+---
+I felt really terrible today.
+I had a headache and couldn't focus on things I had to do.
+I went sleep at 9 pm... ;)

+23/01/2019
+---
+That was a good day.
+I finally settled matters with my diploma thesis.
+I gave it to the dean's office.
+In work we're configuring cluster environment so I have to figure out how to deploy on it.
+That's interesting and challenging (I have never worked with cluster systems before).

+24/01/2019
+---
+I finally finished one of my critical tasks today!
+The one drawback on this is that I can't test it until install on production.
+I see how (unit) tests gives a hidden power of not beeing afraid of modyfing etc. Sometimes I even feel guilty when I write a code and didn't write tests to it :D.

+25/01/2019
+---
+I finally took a decision about new project.
+I'm on board.
+From the next week I'm starting to work on second project (the same client).
+I took it only for one reason: experience.

+26/01/2019
+---
+Today was the last day of my studies.
+I think I have successfully completed my education (at least bachelor).
+I have to defend my diploma thesis and officially I'll be an engineer!